launchableinc/hands-on-lab/HANDSON3.md

 </details>
 <br>

-You can confirm that the number of test cases executed has changed as follows:
+You can confirm that the number of test cases executed has changed as follows (The test count may vary.):

 **Test Log**